 The Pupil Premium is an allocation of money that is given to schools to specifically assist children that fall into at least one of the following groups:

-The amount that we currently receive for pupils within these groups is £935 per student.
-This money is specifically designed to help us to raise the achievement level of the students in these groups which has previously been identified as being disadvantaged through economic hardship.
+The amount that we currently receive for pupils within these groups is £955 per student.
+This money is specifically designed to help us raise the achievement level of the students in these groups who have previously been identified as being disadvantaged through economic hardship.

 The total Pupil Premium that we have been allocated for 2019-2020 is £415,238.40

 Schools are free to spend the money in ways they believe are most appropriate to assist the groups of students identified.
 It is understood that schools are best placed to identify what will work better for the students within their care, where different strategies might be more effective than others.